 What happens after Diagnostic Breath Testing?

 Julie Leeper, Leigh O’Brien and Clarice Hebblethwaite (Dietary Specialists) are Gastrointestinal Specialist dietitians.
 They specialise in the assessment and dietary management of gastrointestinal disorders including irritable bowel syndrome, coeliac disease, inflammatory bowel disease (Crohn’s disease and ulcerative colitis) gastro-oesophageal disease and food intolerances.
-In addition to their extensive experience, Julie, Leigh and Clarice have travelled to Melbourne to be specifically trained in the delivery of the low FODMAP diet which has revolutionised the treatment of people with irritable bowel syndrome and functional diarrhoea.
+In addition to their extensive experience, Julie, Leigh, Fiona, Sarah and Clarice have been specifically trained in the delivery of the low FODMAP diet which has revolutionised the treatment of people with irritable bowel syndrome and functional diarrhoea.

 Diagnostic Breath Testing and dietary consultation at Digestive Health Services is the perfect combination to assess and manage your gastrointestinal symptoms, combining state of the art testing with professional highly trained and friendly Dietitians.
 This synergy works so well that we have combined three breath tests and two Dietitian consultations into a package.
 We are New Zealand's original low FODMAP centre.
 Contact us to find out more.

 Our experienced and friendly team of specialist gastrointestinal Dietitians will work with you to identify triggers for your abdominal symptoms.
 They will explain the way that these foods lead to symptoms and provide you with realistic alternatives to maintain a healthy diet while minimising abdominal symptoms.
 For people opting for a Dietitian consultation, the dietary advice given is not individualised based on the results of breath testing.
 However, our Dietitians will provide examples of how simple changes to your diet could lead to dramatic improvements in your abdominal symptoms.